mikeburba/tidydata/CodeBook.md

 # Code Book for *Getting and Cleaning Data*

 ## Study Design
 The raw data used for this study are from the Human Activity Recognition Using Smartphones Dataset[1].
-The data was downloaded from: [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+The data was downloaded from [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzipped to [UCI HAR Dataset/](./UCI HAR Dataset/).

 The goal of this study is to follow the approach outlined by the course project instructions, i.e.:
 > You should create one R script called run_analysis.R that does the following.